 2. Recognize and reward great work

 Employees crave recognition for their work.
 In fact, employee recognition ranks well above benefits like tuition reimbursement and wellness perks when it comes to increasing employee engagement.
 This isn’t surprising, especially when you think about the nature of retail work.
 Customers come and go, and it’s rare that they do more than mumble a quick “thanks” before moving on.
 It’s not always easy for retail employees to see how their work benefits customers or the company as a whole during the daily grind.
 This makes putting together a strong employee recognition program all the more important in the retail industry.
-Consider leveraging an employee recognition and rewards platform that allows managers and coworkers to recognize good work when they see it to provide plenty of positive feedback.
+Consider leveraging an employee recognition platform that allows managers and coworkers to recognize good work when they see it to provide plenty of positive feedback.
 You can also keep employees engaged by offering points-based recognitions and personalized rewards for meeting goals or behaving in ways that align with company values.
 Engaged employees are far less likely to leave, so this is an investment worth making.

 3. Provide education and training